borg286/sevtech/README.md

 * Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs).
 Note your reach is less than right clicking.
 You can also pick up most chests, and other tile entities like this as well.

-* **Lighting fire on cobblestone** for your first kiln to cook your charcoal will last a bit longer then on dirt/grass.
+* **Lighting fire on cobblestone** for your first kiln to cook your charcoal will last a bit longer than on dirt/grass.

 * Quark's inventory drop-off button allows you to bypass the Stage’s restriction by letting you put unfamiliar items into nearby chests/hoppers